 Equivalent to search engine marketing’s Pay-Per-Click advertising in Google’s Ads or Microsoft Ads networks, mobile app’s version of paid advertising is a way to quickly grow downloads and reach a targeted audience.

 A cornerstone of mobile app marketing, app store ratings and reviews provide potential customers with the ever valuable assurance of quality.
 Just as Yelp reviews can make or break a local business, the slightest change in your app’s rating translates into dramatic changes in your app store rank, downloads, and revenue.

 Social media is well entwined in today’s marketing toolbox, and is a tremendous avenue to help show the human side of your app by connecting with customers on their terms, in a familiar setting.
 The social channel(s) you use will depend solely on your brand’s goals, and look different for every company.

 8. Word of mouth

 This channel is the leading driver of app discovery, but it is also the hardest to measure—and the hardest to control.
 At the end of the day, referrals through word-of-mouth marketing come down to creating an app customers not only love, but love to talk about

 It is beyond clear, that mobile is a critical component to the marketing mix and success of our companies.
 Thus, we have to move beyond the mentality of having an app for the sake of having one and instead push for further understanding of the impact that they can have on driving brand awareness, increasing revenue, and even generating traffic in stores.

 The very best app marketers are going to be the ones willing to go all in and dedicate the necessary time, effort, and costs towards understanding and developing this wildly uncharted environment to the furthest extent.

 Still wanting to learn more about mobile marketing?
-Check out our mobile marketing content hub or request an Apptentive product demo to see how we can help you with mobile marketing!
+Check out our mobile marketing content hub or request an Alchemer Mobile (formerly Apptentive) product demo to see how we can help you with mobile marketing!